rpellerin/gpx-merger/README.md

 # gpx-merger

 Merge GPX files into a single one.
+It is not needed to create a heatmap though.
+If you want to create a heatmap, scroll down to the bottom of this README.

+## Merging GPX files

 Take multitple GPX files (routes, waypoints, tracks) and merge them into a single one.
 For example, useful when you hit GMaps MyMaps layer number restriction and have many little routes.